AvraSaslow/3308project/README.md

 Ultimately, the SmartOBD helps car owners become more informed about the condition of their vehicles without constantly having to visit a mechanic.
 It provides a wealth of information in a readable manner, including the status of the malfunction indicator light, diagnostic trouble codes, inspection and maintenance information, freeze frames, VIN, hundreds of real-time metrics.
 For users who are more knowledgeable about cars, it provides them the opportunity to utilize that it is open-source and customize which commands they’d like to see and clear codes.

+### How to Run OBD & User Interface

+Take your SmartOBD and USB-to-OBD-II adapter, and plug the USB into your computer and the OBD-II adapter into your car’s OBD port (it’s usually located under the dashboard, beneath the steering wheel).

+Open up the [user interface](https://smart-obd.herokuapp.com/), create an account, add a vehicle

+### Github Organization/Structure:

+### How to Build, Run, and Test Code:

 *Dependences:*

 `obd == 0.7.1`

 `progressbar==2.5`

 `psycopg2-binary==2.8.4`

 `postgreSQL==12.1`